sheenobu/quicklog/README.md

  * stdout - Writes the 'message' field to standard out
  * debug - Writes the 'message' field to standard out, plus each additional field on the log entry
- * bleve - Writes all the field data to a bleve index. (experimental)
  * nats - Writes the entire log entry entry to a nats queue
  * elasticsearch-http - Writes the entire JSON to elasticsearch, under the given index/type